 - Many factors go into DCM diagnoses, including taurine deficiency, breed, and possibly other unknown issues (here’s a lengthy article about taurine in the diet)

-- It’s known to be genetically inherited among several breeds including Boxer, Dobermann, Great Dane, Irish Wolfhound and St. Bernard.
+- It’s known to be genetically inherited among several breeds including Boxer, Dobermann, Great Dane, Irish Wolfhound, and St. Bernard.

-DCM is certainly a serious disease and I adamantly support rigorous scientific study that will help identify risk factors and possible preventions for DCM.
+DCM is certainly a serious disease and I adamantly support a rigorous scientific study that will help identify risk factors and possible preventions for DCM.
 However, It’s important for the media and the pet community to take a step back and really read what the FDA announcement is saying about the grain-free and DCM connection.
 With the current evidence we have from the FDA’s investigation- there is NOT a direct connection at this juncture, and the study is ongoing.
 The FDA’s content admits the cause of DCM is unknown, and there are multiple factors working together that are difficult to clarify and quantify.

 Why It is Important to Gather Facts Before Reacting